 In order to write a great ebook to sell on Amazon or even on your own website, you first have to pick a book idea that you’re passionate about.
 Remember, you’ll be writing up to and even more than 25,000 words so you want to make sure you have a topic you know a lot about and love.

 Here are the overall steps for writing a book and getting it ready for publication:

 - Choose an idea

-- Come up with an amazing title and subtitle
+- Come up with a good book title and subtitle

 - Create your mind map